rootsongjc/kubernetes-handbook/content/en/blog/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/index.md

 {{<callout note>}}
 **Sidecar proxy and application container startup order issues**

 Start the sidecar proxy and the application container.
 Which container is started first?
 Normally, Envoy Sidecar and the application container are all started up before receiving traffic requests.
-But we can't predict which container will start first, so does the container startup order have an impact on Envoy hijacking traffic?
+But we can't predict which container will start first, so does the container startup order have an impact on Envoy intercepting traffic?
 The answer is yes, but it is divided into the following two situations.

 **Case 1: The application container starts first, and the sidecar proxy is still not ready**